nadrarar/SpaceBattleGame_source/README.md

 Space Battle Game is an 3D dogfighting space simulator, inspired by games such as Star Fox 64 and Star Wars: Rogue Squadron.
 The player controls a fighter ship, and gameplay primarily consists of dogfights with enemy fighters.
 This game was made as a project for CS 638 - Software Engineering.

 <b>How to play:</b>
+Note: Space Battle Game is currently only available for Windows.
-1. Download Demo.zip from the SpaceBattleGame_source repository
+1. Download Demo.zip by downloading the SpaceBattleGame_source repository from github, or by downloading Demo.zip from [Dropbox.com](https://www.dropbox.com/s/d4aplclt3d4bzdf/Demo.zip).
 2. Extract Demo.zip
-3. Run Space-Battle-Game.exe
+3. Run Demo/Space-Battle-Game.exe

 <b>Controls:</b>
 w/s - Move forward/backward